Mental Health Facilities Columbia, SC

 Columbia Area Mental Health Center Mental Health Court

-Columbia Area Mental Health Center Mental Health Court is a mental health facility in Columbia, SC, located at 2715 Colonial Drive, Suite 200-a, in the 29203 zip code.
+Columbia Area Mental Health Center Mental Health Court is a mental health center in Columbia, South Carolina, located at 2715 Colonial Drive, Suite 200-a, 29203 zip code.
 Columbia Area Mental Health Center Mental Health Court provides outpatient treatment.
-Columbia Area Mental Health Center Mental Health Court provides couples/family therapy, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Columbia Area Mental Health Center Mental Health Court also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Columbia Area Mental Health Center Mental Health Court include assertive community treatment, case management and intensive case management.
+Columbia Area Mental Health Center Mental Health Court offers couples/family therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Columbia Area Mental Health Center Mental Health Court also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+More services available at Columbia Area Mental Health Center Mental Health Court include case management, family psychoeducation and assertive community treatment.

 Learn More